-One of the problems when it comes to understanding this dark side—the dangers of cell phone usage–is that studies are often hard to find and decipher.
-So rather than relying on studies, let’s be sensible; cell phones work using microwave radio frequencies which expose us to electromagnetic radiation.
-Isn’t it somewhat of a no-brainer to think that being that exposed to electromagnetic radiation transmitted through our cell phone or other wireless devices could be detrimental to our health?
+One of the problems when it comes to understanding this dark side-the dangers of cell phone usage–is that studies are often hard to find and decipher.
+So rather than relying on studies, let’s be sensible; cell phones work using EMF microwave radio frequencies which expose us to electromagnetic radiation.
+Isn’t it somewhat of a no-brainer to think that being that exposure to electromagnetic radiation transmitted through our cell phone or other wireless devices could be detrimental to our health?
 If you’re currently wondering ‘what is EMF?’, it’s a measurement of energy that causes current to flow through a circuit.
 EMF radiation can be very dangerous, particularly for those who regularly use mobile phones.

 SAR testing refers to Specific Absorption Rate which is a measure of the rate of RF (radio frequency) energy absorption by the body from the source being measured, such as a cell phone.
 The SAR value for FCC approval does not account for the multitude of measurements taken during testing and the fact that phones vary in their power.
 The bottom line is that FCC government guidelines suggest holding cell phones away from the head or body and to use a speakerphone or hands free accessory in order to reduce exposure.